UtahRails.net Copyright 2000-2008 Don Strack. All Rights Reserved.

 The Erie-Builts Are Delivered

 After testing the Erie-built units, UP found that the two- or three-unit concept of a 6,000 horsepower locomotive for freight service wasn't quite ready.
 With the change in the railroad's presidency in January 1946, the new president, George Ashby, saw greater value in the multiple unit concept that the builders were marketing with the F3 from EMD and the FA/FB from Alco.
-On October 2, he wrote to the Board of Directors, "As per discussions with you from time to time, I have been slow to suggest conversion to diesel power but am now convinced we should make a substantial start in that direction…Union Pacific participated in no small part in the development of the diesel locomotive about ten years ago and has not yet accepted it."
+On October 2, he wrote to the Board of Directors, "As per discussions with you from time to time, I have been slow to suggest conversion to diesel power but am now convinced we should make a substantial start in that direction.
+Union Pacific participated in no small part in the development of the diesel locomotive about ten years ago and has not yet accepted it."
 In December 1946, he placed a combined $22 million order with EMD and Alco for 162 units that would be used to fully dieselize the South-Central District, but additional F-M Erie-built units were noticeably not part of the order.

 However, in 1947-48, to fill out its needs for more secondary passenger motive power, UP did buy an additional ten Erie-built units, including six additional cab units and four additional booster units.
 As they were delivered, all thirteen-units of UP's Erie-builts were used on the South-Central District.
-And in many cases, due to their similar electrical systems, the Erie-built units were used in consists with the Alco PA/PB units.
+In many cases, due to their similar electrical systems, the Erie-built units were used in consists with the Alco PA/PB units.

-Erie-Builts Moved To Northwestern District, And Retirement
+Erie-Builts Moved To Northwest

 Several sources have stated that the units were used in passenger service until 1953 when sufficient EMD E8s arrived to take over most, if not all, passenger trains.
 Railroad records also state that the Erie-builts (and the Alco PA/PB units) were then converted to freight service.
 But no photos have surfaced that show the F-M units in freight service, and there are numerous photos that show them in continued passenger service throughout the 1950s, right up to their retirement in 1960 and 1961.